JuanPabloDiaz/twitch/README.md

 ## Description 💡

 This project was built as part of the **[freeCodeCamp’s legacy Front End Development Certification](https://www.freecodecamp.org/certification/1diazdev/legacy-front-end)**.
 The goal was to build a Twitch JSON API with React.
+The project was built using React.js, Vite.js, and Tailwind CSS.
+It consumes the [freecodecamp - Twitch JSON API](https://twitch-proxy.freecodecamp.rocks/) to display a list of the most popular streams on Twitch.
 [Learn more](https://www.freecodecamp.org/learn/coding-interview-prep/take-home-projects/use-the-twitch-json-api)

 <div align="center">